thearchivalone/BRS-PSP-Research-Initiative/Specifications/File Formats.md

 * Extension: None known
 * Header: SSCR
 * Purpose: Not fully known but these seem to be an extension of SC and contain much of the Scripted data.

 ==================================================================
 * Tentative Name: Playing Donkey Kong
+* Type: Data / Container
-* Extension: None known
+* Extension: .pdk
 * Header: PDK
-* Purpose: Unknown.
+* Purpose: Stores difficulty related data
+* Notes:
+	* Found primarily within the Minigames structures
+* Structure:
+	* Currently Unknown

 ==================================================================
 * Name: RIFF Container Format
 * Extension: .at3